 FFS: value of X (the maximum configurable value of the RSRP threshold)

-FFS: the exact UE behavior if the RSRP threshold is not configured

 Down-select one from the following alternatives for the RSRP threshold.

 Alt A: The same RSRP threshold as R17 Msg3 repetition (i.e., rsrp-ThresholdMsg3-r17) is used.